top of page

 We do this for one reason and one reason only: to ensure that every animal in our community can find refuge somewhere safe when they need it most.

 Holbrook was founded in 1996 by Laura and her mother Sylvia, in Sylvia’s own home.
-Sadly Sylvia passed last year.
+Sadly Sylvia passed in 2024.
 It is no longer possible for the rescue to remain in her house as the property will need to be sold to fulfil Sylvia’s will and settle her estate.

 Therefore, Holbrook Rescue centre will have to relocate.
-Which, as you can imagine, with a house of 40 dogs, 10 cats and 3 horses, among other animals, is not an easy thing to do!
+Which, as you can imagine, with a house of multiple dogs, cats and horses, among other animals, is not an easy thing to do!

 In 2024, Laura and Cliff, the owners of the Rescue Centre, finally found a field that had the potential to become Holbrook’s future.
 After positive and hopeful conversations from a planning officer, they spent the next year painstakingly clearing and landscaping the ground, and drawing up plans for a new centre.
 And, after a lot of work, surveys and careful consideration, they applied for the planning permission to build it.